VladiGGeorgiev/ml-playground/README.md

 Repository used for learning and playing with **math**, **data science** and **machine learning**.

 Topics you can find here:
+- Math
   - Linear algebra
   - Calculus
   - Probabilities
   - Statistics
 - Data Science
   - Data Clening
   - Data Tidying